aws-samples/amazon-ec2-compute-fleet-optimizer/README.md

 ### Upload a AWS Compute Optimizer generated CSV file to the S3 bucket

-You'll need to a CSV report generated from AWS Compute Optimizer with its recommendations for EC2 instance type.
-Make sure to have selected the CPU architecture preference as 'Graviton (aws-arm64)' prior to generating the recommendation report from Compute Optimizer.

 Once you have the CSV file, proceed to the next step to launch the amplify console.